TJeffrey237/CS386Project/reports/report10.md

 - Github Summary: 6 Commits

 Jackson
-- .
+- Fixed issue with sliding puzzle not shuffling properly
+- Contributed to deliverable 5
-- Github Summary: x Commits
+- Github Summary: 6 Commits

 Richelle
 - Continue to work on the movement puzzle moving in the particular ways is working